-There are 53 hospitals in South Dakota (Kaiser, 2011).
-The state has 38 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 59 Rural Health Clinics in South Dakota (Kaiser, 2012), and 6 Federally Qualified Health Centers provide services at 45 sites in the state (Kaiser, 2011).
+There are 54 hospitals in South Dakota (Kaiser, 2013).
+The state has 38 hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 56 Rural Health Clinics in South Dakota (CMS, 2015), and 6 Federally Qualified Health Centers provide services at 45 sites in the state (NACHC, 2013).

-Most South Dakotans have some form of health insurance coverage, although 13.0% of its residents lack health insurance (Kaiser, 2011).
-According to the USDA Economic Research Service, the average per-capita income for South Dakotans in 2012 was $45,381, although rural per-capita income lagged at $44,482.
-Estimates from 2012 indicate a poverty rate of 16.1% exists in rural South Dakota, compared to a 10.9% level in urban areas of the state.
-2012 ACS data reports that 11.3% of the rural population has not completed high school, compared to 8.3% of urban populations.
-The unemployment rate in rural South Dakota is 4.5%, while the urban rate is 4.3% (USDA-ERS, 2012).For a national comparison, please see an overview of the United States.
+Most South Dakotans have some form of health insurance coverage, although 9.0% of its residents lack health insurance (Kaiser, 2013).
+According to the USDA Economic Research Service, the average per-capita income for South Dakotans in 2013 was $46,039, although rural per-capita income lagged at $44,740.
+Estimates from 2013 indicate a poverty rate of 16.7% exists in rural South Dakota, compared to a 11.1% level in urban areas of the state.
+The ERS reports, based on 2009-2013 ACS data, that 11.0% of the rural population has not completed high school, compared to 8.2% of urban populations.
+The unemployment rate in rural South Dakota is 3.7%, while the urban rate is 3.1% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 There are more organizations related to South Dakota in the organizations section.